- Where is Pine Manor College English Language Institute Located?

 If you will use our airport transfer service, we will send you all of the contact information for the service.
 If you are coming on your own and want to inform us of a change in arrival time, please call our Housing Coordinator 617-731-7127.
 If you receive voice mail, please leave a message.

 31. Do you have an Emergency Contact Number?

 Campus Security is available 24-hours per day and can be contacted on the many telephones located throughout the campus.
-They can also be contacted on public telephones (both on- and off- campus) at 617-731-7192.
-We ask that these numbers be called only for emergency situations.
+They can also be contacted on cell phones at 617-731-7192.
+We ask that this number be called only for emergency situations.